 Seventh Row (7R): You’ve played two incredibly famous people this year: Malcolm X and Barack Obama.
 When you’re preparing to play someone so iconic, how do you approach the research and embodiment process?

 Kingsley Ben-Adir: Certainly not as imitation.
 Billy Ray [creator of The Comey Rule] cast me as Obama first, and I was really excited at the challenge.
-I was like, “Oh, let me see if I can actually tap into the essence of one of the most famous men on the planet, and certainly, one of the most recognisable voices on the planet.”
-Creatively, trying to work out how to get into that space was new for me; I’ve only done it in auditions.
+I was like, “Let me see if I can actually tap into the essence of one of the most famous men on the planet.
+Certainly, he’s one of the most recognisable voices on the planet.”
+Creatively, trying to work out how to get into that space was new for me.
+I’ve only done it in auditions.

 I knew the dialect was going to be at the centre of preparing for Barack.
 I have three dialect coaches.
+Each dialect coach offers something different.
 I get a little bit obsessive with dialects.
-I feel like each dialect coach offers something different.
 For both of the men, I was exploring the muscularity in their mouth and what those sounds are.

 Malcolm was a much more significant role for me, in the story and just for me personally.
 It was an entirely different experience in terms of acting and process.
-So much of trying to get underneath this thing was trying to understand who Malcolm was in private, who he was as a father and a husband.
+So much of trying to get underneath this thing was trying to understand who Malcolm was in private.
+That is, who he was as a father and a husband.

 Regina [King] and I connected before she cast me.
 She wanted to understand that the person she was going to employ to play Malcolm understood that Malcolm in this story needed to be different.
 It needed to be a Malcolm we’re not used to seeing, separate to the stereotypical archive footage.
 I was like, “The only reason I’m interested in this project is it feels like an opportunity to do something different with him, something that’s of value.
-To put a Malcolm on the screen that people could see their own humanity in and understand the pressure he must have been under.”
+I wanted to put a Malcolm on the screen that people could see their own humanity in.
+People could understand the pressure he must have been under.”

 7R: In this film, we see a little of Malcolm in public, but we mostly see him in private around his friends and at home.
 While I imagine you had a lot of research material on what Malcolm was like in public, how did you work out how he would be different behind closed doors?

-Kingsley Ben-Adir: When you’ve listened to those speeches and watched those interviews hundreds of times, what became interesting, after a while, was watching Malcolm listening and responding.
+Kingsley Ben-Adir: Listening to and watching those speeches and interviews hundreds of times, I became interested in watching Malcolm listening and responding.
 That became a way into his soul.
 There was something about that moment just before he responds as he’s listening and taking in information.
 I didn’t get bored; I just watched and watched him, and it was endlessly interesting.

-It was so interesting to investigate the reality of what that must have felt like for someone who really had the weight of the world on his shoulders.
+It was interesting to investigate what it must have felt like to have the weight of the world on his shoulders.
 He was fighting for justice for Black people in America and put his life on the line.
 I also feel Kemp’s [Kemp Powers, who wrote the play and the screenplay] writing was demanding that of whoever played Malcolm.
-If whoever played Malcolm didn’t understand that that’s who Malcolm needed to be in this story, it would have fallen fucking flat on its face, because the vulnerability of all of these men was the centre of the piece.
+If whoever played Malcolm didn’t understand that that’s who Malcolm needed to be in this story, it would have fallen fucking flat on its face.
+The vulnerability of all of these men was the centre of the piece.

 7R: Did your approach to the performance change much between preparing on your own and actually getting in the room with the other actors?
 Did you have to adjust to their performances?